 Trainlines and buses also operate in and out of this area which can be great options for those not looking to rent a car.

-Getting around the Northeast as a traveler is generally easy as there is a lot of public transport that operates interstate.
-Buses can get you just about anywhere in the Northeast, however, long-distance and inter-city trains can take you between several of the major hubs, including New York, Philadelphia, and Boston.
+Getting around the Northeast as a traveller is generally easy as there is a lot of public transport that operates interstate.
+Buses can get you just about anywhere in the Northeast, however, long-distance and inter-city trains can take you between several of the major hubs, including New York, Philadelphia and Boston.

 Other transport options include the use of private cars, which is great for road trips.
 There's also the option to fly between certain areas depending on the destination.

-The best time to visit the Northeast USA is during the middle of the year, between May to August, for the best weather.
-The shoulder seasons can also be good times to visit for fewer crowds, however, this region gets cold enough for snow in winter, so the weather may not always be the most favorable in the shoulder months of March/April and September/November.
+The best time to visit the Northeast USA is during the middle of the year, between May and August, for the best weather.
+The shoulder seasons can also be good times to visit for fewer crowds, however, this region gets cold enough for snow in winter, so the weather may not always be the most favourable in the shoulder months of March/April and September/November.

 What to pack on a trip to the Northeast USA depends on your trip type and time of travel.
 Generally, the climate in the Northeast can vary and change quickly.
 With that in mind, you should pack to ensure you have warmer clothing, especially for the evening, as well as waterproof items in case of wet weather.

-If you are going on a camping or walking/trekking trip, you will likely need to bring some specialty items, including hiking boots, breathable non-cotton hiking t-shirts, a sleeping bag, a towel, and suitable layers for rugging up.
+If you are going on a camping or walking/trekking trip, you will likely need to bring some speciality items, including hiking boots, breathable non-cotton hiking t-shirts, a sleeping bag, a towel and suitable layers for rugging up.

-If you are traveling in North America over winter, it's recommended that you're prepared for temperatures that can easily fall below 0ºC/32ºF.
-This means bringing waterproof clothing, especially shoes with good grip for walking across snow or ice, as well as cold weather gear such as gloves, thermals, fleece, and headwear, such as beanies.
+If you are travelling in North America over winter, it's recommended that you're prepared for temperatures that can easily fall below 0ºC/32ºF.
+This means bringing waterproof clothing, especially shoes with good grip for walking across snow or ice, as well as cold weather gear such as gloves, thermals, fleece and headwear, such as beanies.